-4. 8 Changes in the Company's and the Group's key business management policies
+4. 8 Changes in the Company's key business management policies

-In 2022, there were no major changes in the key management policies.
-The development of the organisation requires that management procedures applicable in MLP Group S.A. and the other entities of the Group be improved on a continuous basis.
+In 2023, there were no major changes in the key management policies.
+The development of the organisation requires that management procedures applicable in MLP Group S.A. be improved on a continuous basis.